EllaBrands/stanDev/Developer-Process.md

 4. One of the admins can start the tests on [Jenkins](http://d1m1s1b1.stat.columbia.edu:8080) (this may take hours).

-5. One of the admins can declare code review done and push the patch to `master`.
+5. One of the admins can declare code review done and push the patch to `develop`.